A New Basis for Sparse Principal Component Analysis: Introduction

 Sparse PCA is originally formulated as an optimization problem over the loading coefficients with a cardinality constraint.
 Such non-convex constraint results in an NP-hard problem in the strong sense \citep{tillmann2014computational}.
 In order to circumvent the obstacle, various methods have been proposed, such as the iconic regression-based approach by \citet{zou2006sparse}, a convex relaxation to semidefinite programming \citep{daspremont2007direct}, the penalized matrix decomposition framework of \citet{witten2009penalized}, and the generalized power method due to \citet{journee2010generalized}.
 More recently, theoretical developments of sparse PCA have covered the consistency \citep{johnstone2009consistency, shen2013consistency}, variable selection properties \citep{amini2009high}, rates of convergence, the minimaxity over some Gaussian or sub-Gaussian classes \citep{vu2013minimax, cai2013sparse}, and the statistical-computational trade-offs under the restricted covariance concentration condition \citep{berthet2013optimal, wang2016statistical}.

 Despite the extensive literature of sparse PCA, there are two enigmas.
 First, sparse PCA often explains far less variance in the data than PCA does (Figure \ref{fig:1_simu_intro}).
 While this may appear to be a trade-off for sparsity, our results show that a substantial improvement is possible.
-Second, the most common formulations of sparse PCA only estimate a single component at a time and thus rely on a matrix deflation after estimating each component.
-This deflation entails complications of multiple tuning parameters, non-orthogonality, and sub-optimality \citep{mackey2008deflation}.
+Second, the most common formulations of sparse PCA rely on a matrix deflation after estimating each component.
+The deflation entails complications of multiple tuning parameters, non-orthogonality, and sub-optimality \citep{mackey2008deflation}.
 Identifiability and consistency present more subtle issues; there is no reason to assume a priori distinct eigenvalues or that the gaps between the eigenvalues are small \citep{vu2013fantope}.
 Estimating the subspace spanned by multiple sparse PCs at once overcomes this dilemma \citep{vu2013fantope}.

 There are two distinct notions of subspace sparsity: row sparsity and column sparsity \citep{vu2013minimax}.
 Contemporary approaches to sparse PCA primarily focus on row sparsity, which implies that the eigenvectors of the covariance matrix themselves are sparse \citep[e.g.,][]{moghaddam2006generalized}.
 The second notion, column sparsity, is an alternative.
 A column sparse subspace ``\textit{is one which has some orthogonal basis consisting of sparse vectors.
 This means that the choice of basis is crucial; the existence of a sparse basis is an implicit assumption behind the frequent use of rotation techniques by practitioners to help interpret principal components}'' \citep{vu2013minimax}.
 Row sparsity is the most prevalent notion of sparsity used in contemporary sparse PCA, yet it does not appear to describe many contemporary parametric multivariate models; conversely, many contemporary parametric models in multivariate statistics can be estimated with the sparse PCA approaches that can identify column sparsity \citep{rohe2020vintage}.